GarciaInes/Scrum-Mastering/Daily/README.md

-In the Scrum framework the **Daily** is one of the events keeps all eyes on the goal of your cycle/sprint.
+In the Scrum framework the **Daily** (aka Daily Scrum) is one of the events keeps all eyes on the goal of your cycle/sprint.
 You do this evry day during an iteration, let’s say for a weekly one Tuesdays, Wednesdays, Thursdays & Fridays (excluding Monday if its when you have done planning).

 [*Scrum Guide Daily ref*] (https://scrumguides.org/scrum-guide.html#daily-scrum)